AlinaKorobchuk/yandex-praktikum-projects/2 Data preprocessing/README.md

-# Исследование надёжности заёмщика
+# Borrower reliability research

-### Данные
+### Data
-Статистика от банка о платёжеспособности клиента
+Statistics from the bank about the client’s solvency

-Описание данных:
+Data description:
-- children — количество детей в семье
+- children — number of children in the family
-- days_employed — общий трудовой стаж в днях
+- days_employed — total length of service in days
-- dob_years — возраст клиента в годах
+- dob_years — client age in years
-- education — уровень образования клиента
+- education — client’s education level
-- education_id — идентификатор уровня образования
+- education_id — education level identifier
-- family_status — семейное положение
+- family_status - marital status
-- family_status_id — идентификатор семейного положения
+- family_status_id — marital status identifier
-- gender — пол клиента
+- gender — client’s gender
-- income_type — тип занятости
+- income_type — employment type
-- debt — имел ли задолженность по возврату кредитов
+- debt — whether there was a debt to repay loans
-- total_income — ежемесячный доход
+- total_income — monthly income
-- purpose — цель получения кредита
+- purpose — purpose of obtaining a loan

-### Цель проекта
+### The goal of the project
-Для построении модели кредитного скоринга (системы, которая оценивает способность потенциального заёмщика вернуть кредит банку) необходимо выявить влияет ли семейное положение и количество детей клиента на факт погашения кредита в срок.
+To build a credit scoring model (a system that evaluates a potential borrower’s ability to repay a loan to the bank), it is necessary to determine whether the client’s marital status and number of children influence the fact of repaying the loan on time.

-### Выполненные задачи
+### Completed tasks

-Обработка/заполнение пропусков, обработка аномалий, преобразование типов данных, обработка явных и неявных дубликатов, категоризация данных, выявление влияния некоторых признаков на факт возврата кредита в срок.
+Processing/filling gaps, processing anomalies, converting data types, processing explicit and implicit duplicates, categorizing data, identifying the influence of certain signs on the fact of repaying a loan on time.

-Проект закончен.
+The project is finished.

-### Ключевые выводы:
+### Key takeaways:

-Изучили зависимость между количеством детей и вовратом кредита в срок, между семейным положением и вовратом кредита в срок, между уровнем дохода и возвратом кредита в срок, а также изучили влияние целей кредита на возврат в срок:
+I studied the relationship between the number of children and the repayment of the loan on time, between marital status and the repayment of the loan on time, between the level of income and the repayment of the loan on time, and also studied the influence of the purpose of the loan on the repayment on time:

-- У группы без детей самый высокий процент возврата кредита в срок после 5-детных.
+- The group without children has the highest percentage of loan repayments on time after those with 5 children.
-- Клиенты, которые являются вдовцами, имеют самый высокий процент возврата кредита в срок.
+- Clients who are widowers have the highest percentage of loan repayments on time.
-- Клиенты с уровнем дохода 30001 - 50000 являются наиболее добросовестными и возвращают кредит в срок.
+- Clients with an income level of 30,001 - 50,000 are the most conscientious and repay the loan on time.
-- Клиенты, цель которых операции с недвижимостью, имеет самый высокий процент возврата кредита в срок по сравнению с другими группами.
+- Clients whose purpose is real estate transactions have the highest percentage of loan repayments on time compared to other groups.

-### Используемые библиотеки
+### Libraries used

 Pandas